Skip to main content

 ASB case review

-Find out how to request an antisocial behaviour case review (formerly known as Community Trigger) which gives victims and communities the right to request a review of their antisocial behaviour complaints and brings agencies together to find a solution.
+Find out how to request an antisocial behaviour case review (formerly known as Community Trigger).

-If an ASB case review submission meets the defined threshold, the local Community Safety Partnership (CSP) will carry out a case review.
-Agencies will share information, review what action has been taken and decide whether additional actions are possible.
+Antisocial behaviour (ASB) case reviews give victims and communities the right to request a review of their complaints.
+If the request meets the threshold, the local Community Safety Partnership will carry out a review.
+Agencies will share information, review actions taken and consider further steps.

 Who is it for